Checklist for building a full watch: What parts do you need exactly?

 The caseback screws on to...
 That's right!
 The back of your case.

 Some interesting options to consider would be a Sapphire Display Caseback, which will let you peek at your movement as it ticks and tocks.
+If you'd like to reduce the overall thickness of your watch, you can also opt for our popular slim caseback.

 In this scenario, the chapter ring is a ring that sits on the inner circumference of your watch case, sandwiched between the crystal and your watch dial.